 Page 2 - A Closer Look, Test System

 The XPG Gammix S70 Blade 1TB is the company's latest PCIe 4.0-based NVMe SSD.
-Compared to the non-Blade version, the Gammix S70 Blade comes with a low profile heatsink for universal compatibility.
+Compared to the non-Blade version, the Gammix S70 Blade comes with a low profile heatsink for universal compatibility, including the PlayStation 5.
 Regardless of the model you get, the XPG Gammix S70 Blade 1TB will be an M.2 2280 format SSD.
 If you are not familiar with the M.2 physical standard, M.2 2280 means it the size of the drive is 22mm by 80mm, hence its numerical designation.
 Its components are located on the black printed circuit board, which we will take a closer look at in just a moment.
 A black XPG-branded aluminum heatsink can be placed on by yourself.
 It comes with double-sided tape from the factory.
 I think it is nice it is not attached by default, so you can choose whether to put it on or not.
 The XPG Gammix S70 Blade 1TB works on the NVMe 1.4 logical device interface and plugs into compatible motherboards directly.
 Electrically, M.2 NVMe interfaces with PCIe 4.0.
 The Gammix uses four lanes for up to 8000MB/s bandwidth in each direction.
 The specified weight is a paltry 7g for this SSD with the heatsink off and 10g with it on.

 Flipping the XPG Gammix S70 Blade 1TB around and you will find more components of interest.
 Two more Micron 96-layer 3D TLC flash ICs can be found along with a second Samsung K4A8G165WC-BCTD memory chip, making the total system memory present to be 2GB.
 A label on the Gammix S70 Blade itself carries miscellaneous information such as its model name, serial number, and regulatory certifications.
 Like many ADATA XPG products we have reviewed in the past, this SSD is made in Taiwan.